 Records of Recovery

-.06 Sequence of Events.
+03.06 Sequence of Events.
 Develop a sequence of actions and occurrences leading to the reported event, based on available information (e.g., interviews, logs, control room computer entries, strip chart recordings, etc.).
 This could include annotations of relevant details, such as postings in the area, instrument readings, procedures and equipment used, when equipment was turned on/off, etc. For a significant event, documentation of areas where there is disagreement or lack of information on what actually happened, can help illuminate problems with procedures or controls that may have permitted the event to occur.
-Record the involved bases for actions taken and note any developing conclusions as they become apparent.
+Record the involved staffs’ bases for actions taken and note any developing conclusions as they become apparent.

-Note where the actions may have departed from established plans for incident response.
+Note where the licensee’s actions may have departed from established licensee plans for incident response.
 Inappropriate responses to minor occurrences sometimes can lead to more serious events.
 Also, literal implementation of an established incident response plan can lead to events, if the plan is defective.
-Comparison of the actions with established plans can help to identify where improvements in response plans may be needed as a corrective action.
+Comparison of the licensee’s actions with established plans can help to identify where improvements in response plans may be needed as a corrective action.

-should have begun an analysis of the causes of the event, as soon as the facility was determined to be safe.
-Since this procedure will be in use only in cases where no AIT or IIT investigation is determined necessary, no significant effort should be required for event mitigation and cleanup, and substantial progress in the investigation can be expected to occur while the inspection is in progress.
+03.07 Assess Licensee’s Root Cause Analysis.
+The licensee should have begun an analysis of the causes of the event, as soon as the facility was determined to be safe.
+Since this procedure will be in use only in cases where no AIT or IIT investigation is determined necessary, no significant effort should be required for event mitigation and cleanup, and substantial progress in the licensee’s investigation can be expected to occur while the reactive inspection is in progress.

-Inspectors should be cognizant of the effort to conduct a root cause analysis, as it proceedseventually be aware of corrective actions determined by the licensee.
-As the analysis progresses, compare the findings of the inspectors and those of the , and assess the pace and adequacy of the analysis.
+Inspectors should be cognizant of the licensee’s effort to conduct a root cause analysis, as it proceeds.
+Inspectors should eventually be aware of corrective actions determined by the licensee.
+As the licensee’s analysis progresses, compare the findings of the inspectors and those of the licensee, and assess the pace and adequacy of the licensee’s analysis.

-The determination of root cause may not become known until after the inspectors leave the site, and may not even be available before the inspection report is issued.
+The licensee’s determination of root cause may not become known until after the inspectors leave the site, and may not even be available before the inspection report is issued.
 If this is the case, the inspection report may be issued with a preliminary determination of root cause.
-The inspector(s) should ensure that of root cause and corresponding corrective actions are completed by the within a reasonable time specifying these activities as inspector items
+The inspector(s) should ensure that incomplete determinations of root cause and corresponding, safety-significant corrective actions are completed by the licensee within a reasonable time.
+The inspectors should consider specifying these activities as inspector follow-up items, if appropriate.

-and NRC Management Briefings.
-Inspectors should meet periodically with staff, during the inspection, to exchange information on the course of their investigations, and ensure there are no surprises at the end of the inspection.
-Periodically, during the inspection, the lead inspector should notify the appropriate regional or Headquarters management of the status of the inspection and inspection findings. if, at the end of the inspection, the and the inspectors do not substantially agree on the causes of the event, on the adequacy of the determination of corrective actions or conclusions have not yet been reached on these issues If the inspectors do not believe the facility is in a safe or secure condition, they should inform the appropriate NRC management immediately and explain their position.
+03.08 Licensee and NRC Management Briefings.
+Inspectors should meet periodically with licensee staff, during the inspection, to exchange information on the course of their investigations, and ensure there are no surprises at the end of the inspection.
+Periodically, during the inspection, the lead inspector should notify the appropriate regional or Headquarters management of the status of the inspection and inspection findings.
+Notify NRC management if, at the end of the inspection, the licensee and the inspectors do not substantially agree on the causes of the event, on the adequacy of the licensee’s determination of corrective actions, or if conclusions have not yet been reached on these issues.
+If the inspectors do not believe the facility is in a safe or secure condition, they should inform the appropriate NRC management immediately and explain their position.

-Based on findings, inspectors should immediately notify appropriate NRC management if they identify any generic issues that could affect safety or security at other NRC-regulated fuel cycle facilities.
+Based on NRC and licensee findings, inspectors should immediately notify appropriate NRC management if they identify any generic issues that could affect safety or security at other NRC-regulated fuel cycle facilities.